lsst-dm/ProdStat/README.md

 - 20211015T003406Z
 maxtask: 30
 ```
-Here workflows represent a list of time stamps that are part of workflow name,
+Here workflows represent a list of time stamps that are part of workflow name
 maxtask is a maximum number of task files used to calculate average cpu/wall time.

 ####Operation: